typedb/typedb-studio/README.md

 After connecting to TypeDB and selecting a database, Studio will prompt you to open (or create) a project directory.
 This is where Studio will load and save query files, but we can also freely edit text files in the project directory using Studio.
-The project browser maintains a live view of the directory contents on the filesystem, much like other major IDEs do.
+The project browser maintains a live view of the directory contents on the filesystem.

 ### Manage Database Schemas
 [![Log Output](./images/type_browser_1.png)](./images/type_browser_1.png)